 But benchmarks present challenges for SMEs, which tend to face greater intensity of competition and greater vulnerability to industry downturns than larger businesses.
 Their relatively weak bargaining power also exposes them to risks with supply chain funding, bottlenecks, and customer and market segment concentration.

 As such, SMEs often compare unfavourably to the benchmarks, which is exacerbated by a lack of quality collateral.
 If collateral is connected to the performance of the business, it is viewed as lower quality as its value is likely to drop if the business is struggling.
 This contrasts with property, the value of which is likely to be driven by independent factors.

-SMEs without quality collateral operating in sectors that exhibit a high level of cyclicality and intensity of price-based competition and have little differentiation in product or service, such as construction or hospitality, will struggle to access funding from traditional lenders.
+SMEs without quality collateral that operate in sectors that exhibit a high level of cyclicality and intensity of price-based competition, and have little differentiation in product or service―such as construction or hospitality, for example―will struggle to access funding from traditional lenders.

 Unfortunately, most SMEs face this predicament.
-So, what could a small business that can’t access bank funding and that is facing onerous payment terms from large customers and suppliers do to maximise their opportunity of securing credit?
+So, what can a small business that can’t access bank funding whilst facing onerous payment terms from large customers and suppliers do to maximise their opportunity for securing credit?

-Thankfully, alternatives are entering the market to meet this need and tap into the $70B opportunity.
+Thankfully, alternative creditors are entering the market to meet this need and tap into the $70B opportunity.
 But the variety of new players can itself be challenging, making it tricky for SMEs to choose the right lender.